Monty Fritts

 Monty Fritts (born December 10, 1963) is an American politician.
-A Republican, he represents the 32nd district in the Tennessee House of Representatives.
+A member of the Republican Party, he represents the 32nd district in the Tennessee House of Representatives.

 Education

-Fritts attended Liberty University and the University of Tennessee.
+Fritts graduated from Roane County High School in 1982.
+He holds a Bachelor of Science in Business & Chemistry and a Master of Arts in Theological Studies from Liberty University.
+He has a Master of Business Administration from the University of Tennessee.

 Career

+Fritts is an Army veteran and worked in the nuclear industry.

+Political service

 In August 2022, Fritts defeated Teresa Pesterfield Kirkham, Keaton Bowman, Donnie Hall and Randy Childs in the Republican primary election for the 32nd district of the Tennessee House of Representatives.
 In November 2022, he defeated Jan Hahn in the general election.
 He succeeded Kent Calfee.

-On April 5, 2023, just weeks after a deadly school shooting, he voted to move a bill forward to arm teachers; a vote in direct opposition to his constituents wishes and members of the general public on-site protesting for gun reform.
+On April 5, 2023, weeks after the 2023 Nashville school shooting, he voted to move a bill forward to arm teachers.

-On April 11, 2024, Frits was one of only two house members who voted against bills SB 1917 and HB 2041 that would ban marriage between biological first cousins.
+On April 11, 2024, Fritts was one of only two house members who voted against bills SB 1917 and HB 2041 that would ban marriage between biological first cousins, calling it a Democratic insult to Tennesseans.
 The bills were subsequently approved by the House and Senate.

-He and Gino Bulso voted against a ban on marriages between first cousins.

-In 2024, Fritts sponsored a state bill (SB2691) banning geoengineering, which was widely criticised as being influenced by the chemtrails conspiracy theory.
+In 2024, Fritts sponsored a state bill (SB 2691) banning geoengineering, which was widely criticised as being influenced by the chemtrails conspiracy theory.

+In 2025, Fritts authored HJR 51, which encouraged Tennesseans to join in a non-mandatory time of prayer and intermittent fasting from July 1 to July 31 each year to heal society in response to violence, drug addiction, and family breakdowns.

+On September 8, 2025, Fritts announced his candidacy for the Republican nomination in the 2026 Tennessee gubernatorial election.